inkstitch/inkstitch/README.md

 You can also use the Reorder extension.
 Hold shift and select the objects you'd like to reorder, one at a time, in the order you'd like them to end up in (lowest to highest).
 Run **Embroidery -> Reorder**.
 This extension will pull all of the selected objects out of wherever they were in the stacking order and insert them in order at the same place as the *first* object you selected.
 This can save you a ton of time.

+### Seeing the stitch plan for selected objects

+If you have one or more objects selected when you run the **Embroider** extension, only those objects will be embroidered.
+This can be useful to help you fine-tune just one small section of your design.

+### Embroidery Parameters
+When you run **Embroider**, you'll have the option to specify a few parameters like stitch length, fill stitch row spacing, etc.  These are used as defaults for all objects in your design.
+You can override these parameters and set many more using the **Embroidery -> Params** extension.

+This extension gives you an interface to control many aspects of the stitching of each object individually.
+To use it, first select one or more objects.
+Parameters will be applied to them all as a group.
+If the selected objects already have parameters set, these settings will be pre-loaded into the interface.

+Parameters are stored in your SVG file as additional attributes on the XML objects.
+You can view these attributes using Inkscape's built-in XML editor panel, but you shouldn't actually need to do this during normal usage.
+Inkscape ignores attributes that it doesn't know, so these attributes will be saved right along with your SVG file.
+Note that other SVG programs may *not* retain these attributes, so be careful!

+I recommend avoiding dependence on the default settings specified in the **Embroider** extension's settings window.
+In fact, I bypass it entirely by binding a keystroke (ctrl+e) to "Embroider (no preferences)" in Inkscape's settings.
+This way, I can quickly see the stitch plan just by pressing the keystroke.
+I also bind a keystroke to **Params** so that I can quickly view and change settings for each object.

+### Sidenote on extensions
+**Params** is a bit weird, in that the dialog is produced by an entirely separate program (the extension) rather than Inkscape itself.
+This is due to the way Inkscape structures extensions.
+I wish inkscape-embroidery could have deeper integration into Inkscape's user interface, but it's currently not possible.
+This is the price we pay for not having to write an entire vector graphics editor program :)

+Another issue is that Inkscape has a memory leak related to extensions.
+The more times you run an extension, the more memory Inkscape uses and the slower it gets.
+I periodically save my SVG file, close Inkscape, and restart it to work around this issue.
+See above re: putting up with this kind of hassle so as not to have a to implement an entire vector graphics editor.
+Hopefully they'll fix this bug soon.